-- Diabetes terminology The preferred terminology is Type I and Type 2 diabetes instead of insulin dependent and non insulin dependent diabetes. - Unstable blood glucose Patients with diabetes, who are admitted to hospital for reasons other than diabetic control, often experience unstable blood glucose results.
+- Diabetes terminology The preferred terminology is Type 1 and Type 2 diabetes instead of insulin dependent and non insulin dependent diabetes.
+Some patients may have other forms of diabetes such as Maturity Onset Diabetes of the Young (MODY). - Unstable blood glucose Patients with diabetes, who are admitted to hospital for reasons other than diabetic control, often experience unstable blood glucose results.
 Any sustained increase in blood glucose will lead to a delay in wound healing and slow the resolution of infection. - Does a hospitalised patient with high glucose values have diabetes?
 Inpatients with no previous history of diabetes may have a temporary elevation in glucose in response to stress and medications (e.g., corticosteroids).
 However many of these patients will have undiagnosed diabetes.
-A glycated haemoglobin assay may help distinguish transient impairment of glucose tolerance from undiagnosed diabetes.
-If in doubt, arrange GP follow-up after discharge. - The preferred screening test for well patients is two fasting laboratory plasma glucose values. - A diagnosis of diabetes can be made on two fasting results ≥7 mmol/l. - If a fasting test is not possible, or there is a possibility of incomplete fasting, a non-fasting HbAIc is recommended.
-A fasting glucose of ≥5.5 mmol/l, or an HbAIc >6% requires further diagnostic testing.
+A glycated haemoglobin assay (see below) may help distinguish transient impairment of glucose tolerance from undiagnosed diabetes.
+If in doubt, arrange GP follow-up after discharge. - > The preferred screening test for well patients is two fasting laboratory plasma glucose values. - A diagnosis of diabetes can be made on two fasting results ≥7 mmol/L. - If a fasting test is not possible, or there is a possibility of incomplete fasting, a non-fasting HbA1c is recommended.
+An HbA1c ≥53 mmol/mol (7%) is diagnostic.
+Levels above 42 mmol/mol (6%) are suspicious of diabetes and dictate further testing.

-Glycated haemoglobin (HbAIc):
+Glycated haemoglobin (HbA1c):

 - This is a useful test to measure average glycaemic control over the preceding 3 months.
 It can be misleading in those with abnormal red cell turnover (bleeding, transfusions, etc.) or haemoglobin variants (e.g., thalassaemia).
-It is reported as a percentage (typical target is 7%, but this needs to be individualized), but will soon also be reported in molar units (mmol/mol) and an average estimated glucose level will also be given. - If recent glycaemic control is uncertain, consider ordering an HbA1c, especially if inpatient review by a member of the diabetes team has been requested.
+It is reported as a percentage, typical target is 53 mmol/mol (7%), but this needs to be individualized. - If recent glycaemic control is uncertain, consider ordering an HbA1c, especially if inpatient review by a member of the diabetes team has been requested.